Transfer of Enemies is Legal

 by Steven Shamrak

-After long and careful consideration Israel has made a decision to transfer some members of suicide bombers’ families to Gaza.
+A while ago, after long and careful consideration, Israel has made a decision to transfer some members of suicide bombers’ families to Gaza.
 It did not come as a surprise when UN Secretary-General Kofi Annan immediately voiced his opposition to the decision.
 I have made an effort to find out details of an international agreement he has referred to.
 As usual, it is open to interpretations.
 And, as usual, “friends” are taking an anti-Israel point of view:

 Geneva Convention Protection of Civilian Persons - Article 49 “Individual or mass forcible transfers, as well as deportations of protected persons from occupied territory to the territory of the Occupying Power or to that of any other country, occupied or not, are prohibited, regardless of their motive.
 Nevertheless, the Occupying Power may undertake total or partial evacuation of a given area if the security of the population or imperative military reasons does demand.”